followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/5 Series Types/CommonPieChartSeries/label/customizeText.md

 When implementing a callback function for this property, use the point value to be displayed in a label.
 In addition, you can use the argument of the currently displayed value.
 These values can be accessed using the following properties of the **this** object.

 * **value**
-Specifies the value of the currently represented point.
+Specifies the value of the represented point.
 * **valueText**
-Specifies the value of the currently represented point with applied formatting if the [format](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/label/format.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/label/#format') property is specified.
+Specifies the value of the represented point with applied formatting if the [format](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/label/format.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/label/#format') property is specified.
 * **argument**
-Specifies the argument value of the currently represented point.
+Specifies the argument value of the represented point.
 * **argumentText**
-Specifies the argument value of the currently represented point with applied formatting if the [argumentFormat](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/label/argumentFormat.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/label/#argumentFormat') property is specified.
+Specifies the argument value of the represented point with applied formatting if the [argumentFormat](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/label/argumentFormat.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/label/#argumentFormat') property is specified.
 * **percent**
-Specifies the proportional value of the currently represented point in a floating point format.
+Specifies the proportional value of the represented point in a floating point format.
 * **percentText**
-Specifies the value of the currently represented point as a percentage with a precision of the **format**.**percentPrecision** option.
+Specifies the value of the represented point as a percentage with a precision of the **format**.**percentPrecision** option.
 * **point.tag**
-Specifies the tag of the currently represented point.
+Specifies the tag of the represented point.

 #include dataviz-ref-functioncontext